sugarlabs/turtleblocksjs/guide/debug/debug.md

 ## 4. Playback modes

-Clicking on the *Play* button will play your program at full speed.
-(It will also hide the blocks while the program runs, which improves performance.)

 A "long press" on the *Play* button will invoke *Playback Slow* mode.
 The program will pause between the execution of each block and the block being executed will be highlighted.
 This is useful for